 This column contains values such as “Protein”, “Water”, “Vitamin A” etc. This is the most relevant data column because the language in the clinical trials dataset does not ever directly mention foods, but does mention essential nutrients.
 Once this data column was isolated, finding a data column within the clinical trials dataset that lists similar values was needed, which would enable the connection of the two datasets.
 An excellent candidate was the name column from the dietary_suppliment_intervention concept.
 This column contained similar values to the previous column such as “Vitamin D”, “Plain Milk”, “Fish Oil” etc., so a relationship was created between the two concepts called used_in, where a certain nutrient was used_in a specific clinical trial.

-In order to verify that this was a meaningful connection, Timbr’s data explorer was put up to the test.
-The result of this data exploration is shown in Figure 5 above.
+In order to verify that this was a meaningful connection, Timbr’s graph explorer was put up to the test.
+The result of this graph exploration is shown in Figure 5 above.

 The exploration started from the ingredient nutrient concept, and connected all the way through to specific conditions.
 The blue dots at the center of the figure represent vitamin C from the ingredient_nutrient concept.
 The brown nodes one layer out, represent all the dietary supplement interventions that used vitamin C in their intervention.
 Next, the yellow nodes are the actual study itself.
 Finally, the pink nodes on the edges are the different medical conditions that were related to the specific study.
 These are values such as “common cold”, “communicable diseases”, “pneumonia”, etc.

-By this data exploration we see that the used_in relationship that was created produced meaningful connections within the ontology.
+By this graph exploration, we see that the used_in relationship that was created produced meaningful connections within the ontology.